Does your chatbot sound like a robot?

 We think so.
 Yet, there’s a difference between making your bot sound human and pretending your bot is a human.
 No matter how advanced your chatbot is, we always recommend full transparency to our customers.

 While chatbots can be as much a part of your team as your human agents, there are definitely limits to what they can do.
 If you don’t introduce your chatbot as such, customers might feel like you’re trying to trick them.
-And in today’s landscape, customer trust is everything.
+And today, customer trust is everything.
+More so when it’s easier than ever to spot AI-generated content since it’s flooding the internet.

 Now back to the fun stuff.